 Drug level testing is important in people taking drugs such as:

 - Flecainide, procainamide or digoxin, which are used to treat abnormal beating of the heart

-- Phenytoin or valproic acid, which are used to treat seizures
+- Phenytoin or valproic acid, which are used to treat seizures or other conditions

 - Gentamicin or amikacin, which are antibiotics used to treat infections

 - Tacrolimus, sirolimus or cyclosporine, which are used to suppress immune system activity against transplanted organs